MystenLabs/capybot/README.md

 Strategies are located in the `src/strategies` folder, and each strategy extends the `Strategy` class which requires the `evaluate` method to be implemented.
-The `evaluate` method is called every second with the latest data point from the data sources and should return an (potentially empty) array of trade orders.
+The `evaluate` method is called every second with the latest data point from the data sources and should return a (potentially empty) array of trade orders.

 If you want to add other strategies, you should implement it as described above and add it to Capybot by calling `capybot.addStrategy` in `src/index.ts`.